houssemFat/MeeM-Dev/README.md

   - Teachers collaboration and tasks management
   - Students statistics and evaluations

-> The origin of meem was to provide a sample mooc plateforme for tunsian and arabic teachers to collaborate for providing ideas and new tools for education.
+> The origin of meem was to provide a mooc plateform for tunsian and arabic teachers to collaborate for providing ideas and new tools for education.

 Sample Demo :
 --------------